Client

 — Gold Coast City Council

-The HOTA precinct establishes a cultural destination and civic heart for Australia’s sixth-largest city and the most populous non-capital city in the country.
-The Commercialisation Strategy framed the realisation of a defining major precinct development that is both defining and transformative.
+The HOTA precinct continues to be realised in stages.
+It establishes a cultural destination and civic heart for Australia’s sixth-largest city and the most populous non-capital city in the country.
+The Commercialisation Strategy framed the realisation of a major precinct development that is both defining and transformative.

 A Voronoi diagram is a network of cells that occurs naturally in many plants and animals.